mcmullarkey/initial-zelus/README.md

 4 GB of memory from AWS Batch.
 Create labels for the feature sets game by game, and send those predictions back to the feature store database with the necessary data to identify "point in time" prediction (likely via inequality or rolling joins).
-In other words, we recognize that these labels now exist from the model trained today, but these labels weren't available prior to the model retraining.These inequality or rolling joins will be validated with the pointblank package.
+In other words, we recognize that these labels now exist from the model trained today, but these labels weren't available prior to the model retraining.
+These inequality or rolling joins will be validated with the pointblank package.

 #### Step 5 Reasoning
 This process uses the resource constraints as provided and updates the feature store database.
-We're using the most recent fault tolerant version of our model via vetiver, and we keep the feature store straight by using metadata to make clear which "point in time" we're talking about, We also want to make sure we provision enough resources here, since while technically an AWS Lambda can have 1 core and 4GB of memory its timeout is 15 minutes max.
+We're using the most recent fault tolerant version of our model via vetiver, and we keep the feature store straight by using metadata to make clear which "point in time" we're talking about.
+We also want to make sure we provision enough resources here, since while technically an AWS Lambda can have 1 core and 4GB of memory its timeout is 15 minutes max.
 Since we have up to an hour of compute time we’ll want to make sure that’s part of how we provision as well.